 - Former members

-Tuuli Lappalainen is a Junior Investigator and Core Member at the New York Genome Center.
-She holds a joint appointment as an Assistant Professor in the Department of Systems Biology at Columbia University.
+Tuuli Lappalainen is a Professor in Genomics at KTH Royal Institute of Technology, an Associate Faculty Member at the New York Genome Center, and the Director of the National Genomics Infrastructure of SciLifeLab.
+She is also an Adjunct Professor at the Department of Systems Biology at Columbia University.

 Her research focuses on functional genetic variation in human populations and its contribution to traits and diseases.
 She has pioneered the intergration of large-scale genome and transcriptome sequencing data to understand how genetic variation affects gene expression, providing insight to cellular mechanisms underlying genetic risk for disease.